White Collar Crimes

 NYC Tax Evasion Lawyers

 Tax evasion is considered a serious crime and is penalized as such in the state of New York.
-At Cohen Forman Barone, LLP, our NYC tax evasion attorneys are well-versed in the complexities of these cases and are ready to protect your rights, advocate for your interests, and explore all possible defenses on your behalf.
+At Cohen Forman Barone P.C, our NYC tax evasion attorneys are well-versed in the complexities of these cases and are ready to protect your rights, advocate for your interests, and explore all possible defenses on your behalf.

-Call Cohen Forman Barone, LLP today at (212) 577-9314 or contact us online to schedule a consultation with our tax evasion attorneys in NYC.
+Call Cohen Forman Barone P.C today at (212) 577-9314 or contact us online to schedule a consultation with our NYC tax evasion attorneys.

 What is Tax Evasion?